KZhang2002/webRepo/backend/README.md

 ### POST `/user/:email/review`

-Post a query to this endpoint with values for parameters `token`, and `review` to review a user with email `email`.
+Post a JSON-formatted body to this endpoint to review a user with email `email`.
 For example, `/user/johndoe@smu.edu/review` will post a review for the user with the email `johndoe@smu.edu`.

 #### Parameters

-The following parameters must be included in the query string:
+The following parameters must be included in the JSON-formatted body:

 - `token` (required): A string that contains the authentication token of the user who created the review.
 - `review` (required): A string that contains the review.